Our Blog

 Legal Notice This content is provided for informational purposes only and does not constitute legal advice or create an attorney-client relationship.
 Every immigration case is unique and requires specific analysis.
 For a detailed consultation, call us at 310-803-3040.

-Opportunities to obtain citizenship should be equally available to everyone, regardless of where they were born or when they arrived.
-On June 18 of this year, the Joe Biden administration announced new legal protections for some undocumented spouses of U.S. citizens and a small number of young people.
+On June 18th of this year, the Joe Biden administration announced new legal protections for some undocumented spouses of U.S. citizens and a small number of young people

 Opportunities to obtain citizenship should be equally available to everyone, regardless of where they were born or when they arrived.
 On June 18th of this year, the Biden administration announced new legal protections for some undocumented spouses of U.S. citizens and a small number of young people.
 This measure is a very important step towards a more welcoming immigration system that will treat families with respect and dignity.